andrba/hungryform/README.md

 HungryForm is a gem for managing multiple page forms.
 The main purpose of this gem is to give developers an easy DSL to build complex forms.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'hungryform'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install hungryform

 ## Usage

 ```ruby